docker/machine/docs/dockermachine.md

  - `--google-username`: The username to use for the instance.
 Default: `docker-user`
  - `--google-instance-name`: The name of the instance.
 Default: `docker-machine`
  - `--google-project`: The name of your project to use when launching the instance.

+The GCE driver will use the `ubuntu-1404-trusty-v20141212` instance type unless otherwise specified.

 #### IBM Softlayer